 But it wasn’t until 2013 when I thought about drying them.

 I was up in Kake, Alaska with my friend Tyson Fick, and we went to the home of a Tlingit woman named Kim Moler; Kim showed us a variety of traditional ways to preserve native foods.
 One of the things she showed us was a little jar of dried sticks.

+Only they weren’t sticks.
+They were dried sea beans.
+Kim said she used these dehydrated sea beans as a seasoning all winter.
 I tasted some.
 Very crunchy (salicornia has a lot of silica in it), briny and fun to eat.
-Interesting… It immediately occurred to me that you might be able to make “salt” from them, if you could grind the dried sea beans into a powder.
+Interesting… It immediately occurred to me that you might be able to make a green salt from them, if you could grind the dried sea beans into a powder.

 I couldn’t wait to give it a go once I returned home.
 I started with about 12 ounces of fresh sea beans.

 Kim’s dried sea beans had turned olive drab, so I decided to blanch mine by boiling them in salty water for 2 minutes, then shocking them in an ice water bath.
 This set the color pretty well.

 Then I put them in my dehydrator set to 105°F overnight.
 I wanted them completely dried out and crunchy.
 When they came out they looked like this:

 This is basically what Kim’s looked like, albeit a little greener.
 Not sure if blanching did any good, but I’d like to think it did.
 From there, I had to figure out how to grind them.
 I started by breaking the sea beans into little pieces by hand and then stuffing them into a standard spice grinder.
 That worked well, and by using a fine-mesh strainer I started to get some pretty green powder.

 But I noticed there was a hard core that was not grinding very well.
 This I took care of the old-fashioned way: With a big ole’ mortar and pestle.